Last modified on February 2023

 When is the intensity of UV B at its peak?

 At noon, the intensity of UV B rays from the sun is at its highest, meaning you need to spend very less time in the sun to synthesize vitamin D. But you could also injure yourself from heat and sunburns.
-Therefore, doctors recommend getting 20-30 minutes of sun exposure every day for 20-30 minutes between 11 am to 2 pm for maximal absorption.
-Expose your arms, legs, back, and abdomen for maximum benefit.
+Therefore doctors recommend getting 20 to 30 minutes of sunlight every day between 10 am to 1 pm for maximal absorption.
+But sometimes it may be difficult to get sunlight every day due to work or other family commitments.
+If that’s the case, we recommend taking short D – Breaks between 10 am to 1 pm, i.e., a short 15-minute break in between your busy schedule or office hours, just like you’d take a tea break.
+This will help improve your vitamin D levels in the longer run.

 Vitamin D supplements